apache/druid-website-src/druid-powered.md

 on hundreds of millions of customers.
 We build interactive dashboards powered by Druid to make the data science results easy to digest.
 Our clients love the flexibility and being able to explore the data in detail.
 The speed at which they can do that is in a big part thanks to Druid!

-## Mafengwo

-* Real-time Analytics with Kafka, Spark, and Druid

 ## MakeMyTrip